gotlougit/p2p-file-transfer/README.md

 ## Implemented Features

-- Custom UDP-based basic protocol to transfer files as well as provide groundwork for implementing encryption support.
+- Custom QUIC-based basic protocol to transfer files as well as provide encryption.

 - NAT traversal code which temporarily opens up ports between client and server to communicate with each other.

 - A very very basic level of support for authentication and authorization.
 This will become more important after encryption is implemented and the program is ready for general usage.

-- Tests for the protocol and raw networking code using a dummy socket interface to avoid creating separate OS sockets and complicating things

 ## Goals

-- Encryption: almost every single communication should be completely encrypted, so there is no way to tell what file is being transferred.

 - Send client and server data along with public keys in a user-friendly way: just have both parties send a small code which encodes all this info so they don't have to type it out.
 The exact details can be worked out later.